Steve-Shambles/head2head/README.md

 logo photo attribution: Thank you to Bluejam - Self-photographed, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=78153606

 This program is Freeware and the source code comes under the MIT Licence, but the program as a whole remains (c) Steve Shambles.

+Changes since last version (0.74)
+V0.75.
+Added clean sheets statitics.

+V0.76.
+Added 0.75 of a goal for home advantage in prediction formula.

+V0.77.
+Added home and away pts stat.

+V0.78.
+Added match outcome prediction to correct score prediction for clarity.
+       Resized logo img as running out of vertical screen space.

+V0.79: Added white bg to break up stats text ands make more readable.+ code tidy up.

+V0.80: Added links menu to quickly see EPL table and odds of up-coming matches.
+       Added when a fixture that has never been played before clear stats box and show relevent message.
+       Redone logo img for better quality.

 ![Alt Text](https://github.com/Steve-Shambles/head2head/blob/main/h2h-0.74-screenshot1.png)